 CSS Styling

 One of the main ways you can adjust how your print layout displays with the HTML layouts is through the use of the CSS styling language.
-CSS is made of selectors that are added to HTML elements, and then you can attach styling or display rules to them inside the <style>
+CSS is made of selectors that are added to HTML elements, and then you can attach styling or display rules to them inside the <style> element.

 For example, take this short snippet of CSS and HTML, used in the header of several layouts: